simsoll/frontend-first-assignment/handover.md

 #### Body text
 The body font size is 1.4 rem with an appropriate line-height, which will enhance readability on all devices.

 ???
-Add body + lorem text
+Add body + lorem text + css selector

 #### Headings
 As the hierarchical structure of the site is rather shallow only a few different headings are needed.
 The focus here is to create a typographical scale which enables the user to easily visualize the hierarchical structure and to let the headings stand out compared to the body text.

 ???
-Add h1, h2, small/byline
+Add h1, h2, small/byline + css selectors

 #### Navigation
 The font size on navigation elements is ???rem to draw more attention than the body text, but still not taking focus away from the largest headlines.

 ???
-Add .navigation
+Add .navigation + css selector

 ### Colors
-The following two subsections will discuss the choice of typeface color along with the overall color scheme for the site.
+The following two subsections will discuss the choice of the overall color scheme for the site along with the typeface colors.
 The color scheme will be applied in later sections presenting buttons, widgets, navigation, etc.

-#### Typeface
-* Black text on whit is difficult to read.
-Text with a boarder can be read on any background (never use black)

 #### Color scheme
 http://paletton.com/#uid=23p0u0kr7EB4wXHicLyChsjL3g2